Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 There are cases when this approach doesn't work; for example when using Angular Universal ([platform-server](https://angular.io/api/platform-server)) or Angular with [NativeScript](https://nativescript.org/).

-In such cases all you need is to implement `PlatformService` abstract class and pass it as the second parameter to `DynamicHooksModule.forRoot` method:
+In such cases, all you need is to implement the `PlatformService` abstract class and pass it as the second parameter to the `DynamicHooksModule.forRoot` method:

 ```ts
 import {DynamicHooksModule, PlatformService} from 'ngx-dynamic-hooks';